 With the help of the instances in Across, you can maintain and administer multiple terminology sets separately within the same database.
 For example, you can manage your corporate terminology, the glossary of a supplier company, the terminology of your subsidiary, and a subject-specific term repository alongside each other and search them.

-Standard and custom training for new or advanced users at your desired date.
+Introductory and exclusive training for new or advanced users at your desired date.